GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_production.rst

       timing of this media change can help reduce variability in titer across batches of virus.

 6. Six-to-eight hours after transfection, replace the media on the plates with HEPES-buffered DMEM + 10% FBS.
-Use the collection volume of media, which is 6.5mL for a 10cm dish.
+Use the collection volume of media, which is 6.5 mL for a 10cm dish.

    The recipes to prepare both the 1M stock solution of HEPES and the HEPES-buffered DMEM can be :ref:`found here<HEPES>`.
    Typically, there is a common bottle of HEPES-buffered DMEM in Bruni (TC 4ºC).